-Simultaneously, I could see this happening with non-profit professionals and creative entrepreneurs around the city.
+I could see this happening with non-profit professionals, teachers, community artists, social designers, and creative entrepreneurs all over Baltimore too.
 They would go in with huge ideas and massive motivation to help the people around them, and to make the world a better place.
-But then they would burn-out, and be forced to leave after a few years.
+But then they would burn-out and be forced to leave after a few years.

 This was a huge eye opener for me.
-And to top it all off, I had a major meltdown (read: Quarter-Life Crisis) when I was 24.
+And to top it all off, I had a major meltdown (read: Quarter-Life Crisis) in my mid-twenties.
 Think debilitating anxiety, depression, panic attacks, the works.

-I was ready to make a massive change in the way I felt, and I wanted to help other creatives do the same so would could continue our work.
+I was ready to make a massive change in the way I felt and I wanted to help other creatives do the same so we could continue our work.